 If your plans can be reviewed within 20 minutes, you will be sent to the Plan Review counter.
 If the plans need a more thorough review, they will be taken in for review by a Staff Engineer and put in the backlog.

 The backlog exists to handle more complicated plan reviews.
 In some cases it can take up to 4 weeks.

 You have the option to expedite your plans, which will cut the review time in half.
 Expedite fees are double the normal fees.

 Once your plans have been reviewed, you may pick them up to make corrections.
-Bring them back to the 4th floor, and submit your corrections.
+Bring them back to the 2nd floor of City Hall, and submit your corrections.